Friday, August 31, 2012

 Tuesday, August 28, 2012

-As might be predictable, the amended opinion in Perleman applies the United States Supreme Court's June decision in United States v.
+As might be predictable, the amended opinion in Perelman applies the United States Supreme Court's June decision in United States v.
 Alvarez, rather than the Ninth Circuit opinion that the Court affirmed.
 In both the Ninth Circuit and United States Supreme Court opinion, subsection (b) of The Stolen Valor Act, 18 USC §704 was declared unconstitutional.
-But subsection (a) of the Stolen Valor Act was at issue in Perleman.
+But subsection (a) of the Stolen Valor Act was at issue in Perelman.
 The difference between the two subsections is twofold:

 Subsection (b) criminalizes an act (the wearing of the medal) rather than "pure speech" and is thus subject to the lower standard afforded expressive conduct;